Asset scope: all assets | Source: prices.csv

 | 6 Months | 184 | MaxSharpe | GOOGL | MinVar | MinVar | MaxSharpe |

-| 12 Months | 366 | MaxSharpe | HYPE | MinVar | MinVar | MaxSharpe |
+| 12 Months | 366 | MaxSharpe | GOOGL | MinVar | MinVar | MaxSharpe |

 | 24 Months | 731 | MaxSharpe | TSLA | MinVar | MinVar-C50 | MaxSharpe |